Euronymous: Legacy

 Euronymous is considered one of the creators of Norwegian black metal's guitar style, alongside Snorre "Blackthorn" Ruch of Stigma Diabolicum/Thorns.
 In the documentary Helvete: Historien om norsk black metal, Snorre Ruch said that Euronymous invented a new tremolo picking technique that enabled them to play the iconic black metal "Norse riff".
 This method involves slowly moving up and down a chord while applying tremolo picking to each string, similar to an arpeggio.

 He was also ranked No. 51 out of The 100 Greatest Heavy Metal Guitarists of All Time by Guitar World.
-In 2025, Jillian Drachman of Loudwire referred to him as "one of the movement's most important architects, crediting Aarseth for inventing the black metal style of tremelo picking and sharing it with others.
+In 2025, Jillian Drachman of Loudwire referred to him as "one of the movement's most important architects, crediting Aarseth for inventing the black metal style of tremolo picking and sharing it with others.

 In March 2012, low-cost carrier Norwegian Air Shuttle set up a public poll asking customers to pick a famous Norwegian historic figure whose picture would decorate the aircraft's tail fin.
 Largely on the strength of international fans, Aarseth was leading the poll, but his name was removed from the campaign at his family's request.

 The 2018 film Lords of Chaos, based on the eponymous book, is a semi-fictionalised account of the early 1990s Norwegian black metal scene told from the perspective of Euronymous.
 In the film Euronymous is played by Rory Culkin.